doc4d/docs/docs/settings/user-settings.md

 ## settings.4DSettings files

-When you check the **Enable User Settings in External File** option in the Database Settings, user settings files are automatically created.
-Their location depends on the kind of user settings defined.
+When you check the **Settings** > **Enable User Settings in External File** option, user settings files are automatically created.
+Their location depends on the type of user settings defined.

 ### User Settings (standard)

-The standard user settings file is automatically created and placed in a [Settings] folder at the following location:
+The standard user settings file is automatically created and placed in a settings folder at the following location:

-`<DatabaseFolder>/Settings/settings.4DSettings`
+`ProjectFolder/Settings/settings.4DSettings`

-... where `<DatabaseFolder>` is the name of the folder containing the database structure file.
+... where ProjectFolder is the name of the folder containing the project structure file.

-> Note: In merged applications, the user settings file is placed at the following location:
+In merged applications, the user settings file is placed at the following location:

-* In single-user versions: `<DatabaseFolder>/Database/Settings/settings.4DSettings`
+* In single-user versions: ProjectFolder/Database/Settings/settings.4DSettings
-* In client-server versions: `<DatabaseFolder>/Server Database/Settings/settings.4DSettings`
+* In client/server versions: ProjectFolder/Server Database/Settings/settings.4DSettings

 ### User Settings for Data File

-The user settings file linked to the data file is automatically created and placed in a [Settings] folder at the following location:
+The user settings file linked to the data file is automatically created and placed in a settings folder at the following location:

-`<DatabaseFolder>/Settings/settings.4DSettings`
+`DataFolder/Settings/settings.4DSettings`

-... where `<DataFolder>` is the name of the folder containing the current data file of the application.
+... where DataFolder is the name of the folder containing the current data file of the application.

 > **Note:** When the data file is located at the same level as the structure file (default when creating a database), structure-based and data-based user settings files share the same location and file.
 The **User Settings for Data File...** menu command is not proposed.

 User settings files are XML files; they can be read and modified using integrated 4D XML commands or using an XML editor.
 This means that you can manage settings by programming, particularly in the context of applications compiled and merged with 4D Volume Desktop.

-Note that when you modify this file by programming, the changes are only taken into account the next time the database is opened.
+When you modify this file by programming, the changes are only taken into account the next time the database is opened.

 ## Priority of settings